A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories

-Extending the analysis of first order derivative terms, single-index terms (spin-1 fields and first derivative of spin-0 fields) are not dangerous in certain situations ( see \cite{Li:2015fxa} for more details).
-It is not necessary to include their indices to the antisymmetric chains, but that is not necessary.
+Extending the analysis of first order derivative terms, single-index terms (spin-1 fields and first derivative of spin-0 fields) are not dangerous in certain situations (see \cite{Li:2015fxa} for more details).
+We can also include their indices to the antisymmetric chains, but that is not necessary.
 In contrast, if we have fields with spins higher than one or consider interaction among multiple fields, more care should be taken as their first derivative terms are usually dangerous.